NileZhou/DenseHub/Agent/CodeAgent/benchmark.md

-# elif

-# Task
+# SweBench

-Provided with the issue text and a codebase snapshot, models generate a patch that is evaluated against real tests.
+Task: Provided with the issue text and a codebase snapshot, models generate a patch that is evaluated against real tests.

-# Data
+## Data

 swe-bench-train: